dijasila/GPAW/doc/platforms/Linux/sophia.rst

     $ deactivate

-You will want the activation to happen automatically for the jobs you submit to Niflheim.
+You will want the activation to happen automatically for the jobs you submit to Sophia.
 Here are three ways to do it:

 1) If you always want to use one venv then just put the activation command in your ``~/.bashrc``.